-Keeping children safe is a top priority for our Early Head Start programs.
-Education staff ensure that children are always supervised.
+Keeping children safe is a top priority for our Head Start and GSRP programs.
+Education staff ensure children are always supervised.

-Active supervision is an effective strategy for creating a safe environment and preventing injuries in young children.
+Active Supervision is an effective strategy for creating a safe environment and preventing injuries in young children.
 It transforms supervision from a passive approach to an active skill.
 Staff use this strategy to make sure that children of all ages explore their environments safely.

 All staff are responsible for making sure that no child is left unsupervised.
 Active supervision is a strategy that works.
-It can be used in classrooms, playgrounds, during transitions, and transportation.
+It can be used in classrooms, playgrounds, during transitions, and on buses.
 It can also be practiced by families as a tool to use at home.
-Please ask your child's Teacher/Primary Caregivers or Family & Center Specialist for more resources.
+Please ask your child's Teacher or Family Engagement Specialist for more resources.

-There are Six Active Supervision Strategies
+Six Strategies

-- 1. Set up the environment
+- 1. Set up the environment.

-- 2. Position staff
+- 2. Position staff.

-- 3. Scan and count
+- 3. Scan and count.

-- 4. Anticipate children's behavior
+- 4. Anticipate children's behavior.

-- 5. Engage and redirect
+- 5. Engage and redirect.

-- 6. Listen
+- 6. Listen.